-The 5 is used to identify students who have already been awarded one undergraduate degree and are taking course work at AUM that will lead to the awarding of a second undergraduate degree or are taking specific course work to meet specific certification requirements.
+Classification 5: The 5 is used to identify students who have already been awarded one undergraduate degree and are taking course work at AUM that will lead to the awarding of a second undergraduate degree or are taking specific course work to meet specific certification requirements.

-Full admission to graduate program for the purpose of earning a master's degree.
+Classification GR: Full admission to graduate program for the purpose of earning a masters degree. (formerly classification 6)

-Academic provisional classification.
-Student does not satisfy all admission requirements and is admitted for 20 hours of specified provisional work.
+Classification PB: Academic probationary classification.
+Student does not satisfy all admission requirements and is admitted for

+20 hours of specified provisional work.
 If an average of 3.0 is achieved in those 20 hours, the student is given full admission.
 The 20 hours of work will apply to the degree requirements.
 Failure to meet the 3.0 average in the 20-hour period will result in denial of full admission to the program.
-The 7 will be used for a returning student who has been released due to grade deficiency.
-Upon returning to do validating work or to prove his or her capability to do graduate work, the student will be issued a 7.
-If the student does not obtain a 3.0 GPA in 20 hours, the student is released from graduate study.
+The PB classification will be used for a returning student who has been released due to grade deficiency.
+Upon returning to do validating work or to prove his or her capability to do graduate work, the student will be issued a PB.
+If the student does not obtain a

+3.0 GPA in 20 hours, the student is released from graduate study. (formerly classification 7)

-Administrative provisional classification (documents missing, e.g. admission test score or teaching certificate).
-Normally, the student must remove the 8 classification within the first quarter of graduate work in order to register for the second quarter of graduate work.
+Classification PV: Administrative provisional classification (documents missing, e.g. admission test score or teaching certificate).

+Normally, the student must remove the PV classification within the first quarter of graduate work in order to register for the second quarter of graduate work.
 A registration hold is placed on all students with a provisional classification.
-(Note: The School of Business does not use this classification.
-All Business students must complete the GMAT before they can be admitted to graduate study.)
+(Note: The School of Business has limited use of this classification.
+All Business students must complete the GMAT before they can be admitted to graduate study.) (formerly classification 8)

-Student holds master's degree from approved institution.
-Admission is for non-degree or certification purposes.
+Classification UN: Student holds master's degree from approved institution.
+Admission is for non-degree or certification purposes. (formerly classification 13)

-Provisional classification in the graduate program for the purpose of earning an Ed.S. degree.
+Classification PV: Provisional classification in the graduate program for the purpose of earning an Ed.S. degree. (formerly classification 14)

-Full admission to the graduate program for the purpose of earning an Ed.S. degree.
+Classification GR: Full admission to the graduate program for the purpose of earning an Ed.S. degree. (formerly classification 15)

-Full admission to the joint Ph.D. program in Public Administration.
+Full admission to the joint Ph.D. program in Public Administration. (determined by Joint Doctoral Program).